Through Isaan, To Vientiane

 Where was this photo taken?

 Last week's photo was taken outside Club Electric Blue in Patpong soi 2.
-This week's photo was also taken somewhere in downtown Bangkok.
+This week's photo was also taken somewhere

 FROM STICK'S INBOX (These are emails from readers and what is written here was not written by Stick.)
 Preference may be given to emails which refer to the previous week's column.